 The tint creates a startling contrast with the earth tones you stare down during a round of golf.
 The polarized lenses are designed to make it easier to follow the ball, read the greens, and identify hazards from a distance.
 They’re even patented with UA’s ArmourSight lens technology, which gives them all-around visibility with no distortion from any angle.

 Propel features a three-point grip scheme, which is simply means they sit snugly on your face and won’t slide or stumble.
 They come with a “no-slip” grip with rubber temples and nose pads that cling stubbornly against sweat and centrifugal force, so you can feel comfortable while they’re protecting your eyes.

 One of the nice features that sets apart the Propel sunglasses is their ultra-high resistance to scratches and smudges.
 They carry a trademarked Multiflection coating that keeps them clean and blemish-free even through rough handling.
-Don’t abuse your sunglasses… but don’t feel like they’re so delicate you can’t wear them for sport!
+Don’t abuse your pair of sunglasses, but don’t feel like they’re so delicate you can’t wear them for sport!
 These are a tough pick, which is why they’re one of the best golf sunglasses on the market.

 Under Armour is a premier player in sports apparel, and products like the Propel golf sunglasses show you why.
 They’re simple and accessible, but they’re among the most durable on the market and they come packed with great features.